How to Make Boxes in Word

 Box Not Visible

-- Bring to Front: Sometimes, boxes may be hidden behind other elements.
+• Bring to Front: Sometimes, other elements can hide a box.
 Right-click on the box and select “Bring to Front.”

 Box Size Not Correct

-- Manual Resize: Click and drag the box’s corners to resize it.
+• Manual Resize: Click and drag the corners to resize it.

 Text Not Aligning Properly

-- Padding and Margins: Right-click the box, go to “Format Shape,” and adjust the padding and margins to ensure your text fits well.
+• Padding and Margins: Right-click the box, open “Format Shape,” and adjust the padding and margins to ensure your text fits well.

 Frequently Asked Questions Related to How To Make Boxes In Word